sacatfhsdotse/aliquid-approxsim/README.md

 approxsim V7.6
 =======================

-An attempt to improve Approxsim V7.5, a country level military/disaster simulator, originally written in 2006 by Swedish National Defence College.
+An attempt to improve Approxsim V7.5, a country level military/disaster simulator, originally written in 2006 by Royal Institute of Technology by PDC under contract from Swedish National Defence College.

 The major new additions are graphs for simulating infrastructure such as roads, electricity powerlines and water pipes.
 Unfortunately the old version was bareley usable and a lot of effort has been spent at general bug fixing and user interface improvements.